IngliseKolledz/CAS/_includes/introduction.md

 # CAS in Tallinn English College

-Creativity, action, service is an experiential learning programme, and a fundamental element of the IB diploma programme
+CAS — creativity, action, service — is an experiential learning programme, and a fundamental element of the IB diploma programme